Nearly 1 in 10 newborns in Europe is admitted to a neonatal intensive care unit in the first days of life – around 400,000 admissions every year.

 Neonatal units provide a greater chance of survival for newborns with serious illnesses, but they also increase the risk of exposure to bacteria from the hospital environment.
 These can cause the babies to catch serious infections, which are commonly resistant to many routinely used antibiotics, highlighting the need for best practices to prevent infections and improve the surveillance of resistant bacteria in neonatal intensive care units.

-Identifying and investigating best practices and Infection Prevention and Control (IPC) interventions for dealing with resistant bacterial infections in neonatal intensive care is urgently needed.
+Identifying and investigating best practices and infection prevention and control (IPC) interventions for dealing with resistant bacterial infections in neonatal intensive care is urgently needed.
 Currently, the management of resistant bacterial infection in this setting is fragmented, highly variable, poorly integrated and not supported by robust evidence.

-NeoIPC is aiming to develop and implement an innovative approach towards the evaluation of infection prevention and control interventions, assess the effectiveness of interventions in a randomised controlled trial while also working towards the identification of a suitable implementation strategy.
+NeoIPC is aiming to develop and implement an innovative approach towards the evaluation of infection prevention and control interventions, assess the effectiveness of interventions in a randomised controlled study while also working towards the identification of a suitable implementation strategy.
 NeoIPC will also generate widely relevant and globally transferrable outputs to improve infection prevention and control in neonatal care.

 NeoIPC is building a platform for research into IPC interventions in neonatal intensive care.
 The platform will establish standard IPC assessments for quality improvement and research and make use of innovative research methods to evaluate IPC interventions.